10 reasons why children should play chess

 The best chess books for children and parents

 I have chosen three books that introduce kids and parents to the chess world in an accessible and exciting way so that kids can enjoy every step of learning chess.
-Maybe one the most charming and original books about chess is ‘Chess for Children: How to Play the World’s Most Popular Board Game.’
+Maybe one of the most charming and original books about chess is ‘Chess for Children: How to Play the World’s Most Popular Board Game.’
 Lessons are followed by imaginative and inspiring tales that the character George is told by his pet alligator, Kristy, self-proclaimed ‘Grand Alligator of Chess’.